 And I believe that’s it.
 We covered them all – Kafka as the main central highway, the conveyor belt of our story, and 5 key modules that collect, analyze and distribute data.

-That’s been all for this edition of Digging Deeper.
-If you would like us to work on your project, contact us and let’s discuss your idea!
+That’s all for this edition of Digging Deeper.
+If you would like us to work on your startup, contact us and let’s discuss your idea!